Navigating US fintech regulations compliance: A guide to building compliant payment and lending solutions

 Case study: Development of a neobank app for credit score tracking

-A recent case study highlights this philosophy in action:
+The following case study highlights our philosophy in action:

 We were approached by a client aiming to launch a new neobank app targeting US consumers — a market where security, flexibility, and regulatory compliance are all paramount.
 The solution needed to support onboarding, ongoing credit-building programs, and day-to-day payment functionality, all while protecting sensitive user data and meeting the highest standards for privacy and consumer transparency.